Three-body problem

-In physics and classical mechanics, the three-body problem is the problem of taking the initial positions and velocities (or momenta) of three point masses and solving for their subsequent motion according to Newton's laws of motion and Newton's law of universal gravitation.
-The three-body problem is a special case of the -body problem.
-Unlike two-body problems, no general closed-form solution exists, as the resulting dynamical system is chaotic for most initial conditions, and numerical methods are generally required.
+In physics, specifically classical mechanics, the three-body problem is to take the initial positions and velocities (or momenta) of three point masses orbiting each other in space and then to calculate their subsequent trajectories using Newton's laws of motion and Newton's law of universal gravitation.

+Unlike the two-body problem, the three-body problem has no general closed-form solution, meaning there is no explicit formula for the positions of the bodies.
+When three bodies orbit each other, the resulting dynamical system is chaotic for most initial conditions.
+Thus, the only way to predict the motions of the bodies is to estimate them using numerical methods.

-Historically, the first specific three-body problem to receive extended study was the one involving the Moon, Earth, and the Sun.
+The three-body problem is a special case of the n-body problem.
+Historically, the first specific three-body problem to receive extended study was the one involving the Earth, the Moon, and the Sun.
 In an extended modern sense, a three-body problem is any problem in classical mechanics or quantum mechanics that models the motion of three particles.

 Mathematical description

 The mathematical statement of the three-body problem can be given in terms of the Newtonian equations of motion for vector positions $\ \mathbf{r}_i = (x_i, y_i, z_i)$ of three gravitationally interacting bodies with masses $m_i$: